John Brown (servant): Death

 Queen Victoria commissioned a life-sized statue of Brown by Edgar Boehm shortly after his death.
-The inscription read: Friend more than Servant.
+The inscription read: "Friend more than Servant.
 Loyal.
 Truthful.
 Brave.
-Self less than Duty, even to the Grave.
-When Victoria's son succeeded to the throne he had the statue moved to a less conspicuous site.
+Self less than Duty, even to the Grave."
+When Victoria's son, Edward VII, succeeded to the throne he had the statue moved to a less conspicuous site.

-The statues and private memorials that Victoria had created for Brown were destroyed on the orders of her son, Edward VII, with whom Brown had often clashed and who resented Brown.
+The statues and private memorials that Victoria had created for Brown were destroyed on the orders of Edward, with whom Brown had often clashed and who resented Brown.